Academic Policies & Regulations

 Auditing of Courses

 Students may register for a course on an audit or a non-credit basis with permission of the appropriate dean.
 Students may not audit courses in accountancy, studio art, data processing, composition, language studies, or any subject which involves laboratory work, field work, or work of a similar nature.
-Auditors may not be admitted to closed courses or tutorials.
+Auditors may not be admitted to closed courses, tutorials or independent studies.
 Auditors, with approval of the course instructor and permission of the dean, may change their status from audit to credit by the last date for adding courses specified in each term.
 A grade of “AU” is recorded for courses taken on an audit basis.
 No other grade is given.

 Traditional Day Student Credit Loads

 In order to complete the Bachelor’s degree in four years, students must complete 15 credits per semester of non-developmental courses.